HamletDuFromage/DumpEmuMMC2NSP/README.md

 A detailed guide on how to dump titles located on emuMMC to NSP.
 Useful to backup an entire library in one go.

-It implants the SYSTEM partiton (which contains import title data) of an emuMMC to a sysMMC so games games can be dumped with SDSwitchTool.
+It implants the SYSTEM partiton (which contains import title data) of an emuMMC to a sysMMC so games can be dumped with SDSwitchTool.

 ## Requirements
 - NxNandManager : https://github.com/eliboa/NxNandManager